 Bicyclists are often left with serious or life-threatening injuries because they have very little protection other than a helmet or the clothes they are wearing.
 Some of the injuries that are commonly sustained in Anaheim bicycle accidents include:

-Anaheim Bicycle Accident Damages
+Top-Rated Anaheim Bicycle Accident Lawyers

-Victims of Anaheim bicycle accidents can seek compensation for damages including but not limited to medical expenses, loss of earnings, cost of hospitalization, surgeries, rehabilitation, pain and suffering and emotional distress.
+Victims of bicycle accidents can seek compensation for damages, including but not limited to medical expenses, loss of earnings, cost of hospitalization, surgeries, rehabilitation, pain and suffering, and emotional distress.